 Fabriano Artistico Watercolor Paper – Best Archival Paper

 Fabriano Artistico Extra White Watercolor Paper is an excellent choice for archival paper because it’s available in the hot press or cold press.
-Hotpress paper has a smooth finish, while the cold press has more texture.
+The hot press is typically a smooth paper, while the cold press has more texture.

-If you use watercolor pencils then this is a good paper to try but I do recommend using a more textured surface such as the cold press as this will hold more layers and will help to build up your art pieces.
+If you use watercolor pencils, this is a good paper to try, but I recommend using a more textured surface such as this will hold more layers and help build up your art pieces, making this a good choice for a mixed media paper.
 Read my review on some of the best watercolor pencils for some helpful insights on this art medium.